Find Affordable College Courses

 6% Racial-Ethnic Minorities*

 West Virginia University is the 19th most popular school in the nation for students seeking a bachelor's degree in agricultural teacher education.
 Each year, around 26,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,144 per year, while in-state graduate students, on average, pay $10,332 per year.
-During the 2020-2021 academic year, 16 people received their bachelor's degree in agricultural teacher education from WVU.
+The average in-state tuition for full-time undergraduates is $9,648 per year, while in-state graduate students, on average, pay $10,908 per year.
+During the most recent year for which we have data, 16 people received their bachelor's degree in agricultural teacher education from WVU.
 Around 6% of these students were from an underrepresented racial-ethnic group, and 81% were women.

 #20